Protectins, Resolvins and Maresins -

 Structure of aspirin-triggered protectin D1

-Formula of tetranor-PD1Octadecanoids: Protectin-like metabolites can be produced from α-linolenic acid in animal tissues in vitro, e.g., 9(R),16(S)-dihydroxy-10E,12Z,14E-octadecatrienoic acid or linotrin 1, and they are reported to occur naturally in plants.
-While they are reported to have potent anti-inflammatory properties, they are unlikely to exert significant effects in vivo.
+Octadecanoids: Protectin-like metabolites can be produced from α-linolenic acid in animal tissues in vitro, e.g., 9R,16S-dihydroxy-10E,12Z,14E-octadecatrienoic acid or linotrin 1, and they are reported to occur naturally in plants.
+Formula of tetranor-PD1While they are reported to have anti-inflammatory properties, they have not been detected in significant amounts in vivo.

 Catabolism: Protectin D1 is subjected to rapid β-oxidation from the carboxyl end of the molecule by cytochrome P450 enzymes with formation of 2,3‑dinor‑PD1 (C20) and 2,3,4,5‑tetranor-PDI (C18); this process may limit the concentration of PD1 in the systemic circulation and prevent its excretion in urine.
+In liver, they can be converted to glucuronide conjugated metabolites by specific uridine 5′‑diphospho-glucuronosyltransferase isoforms.

 3. Resolvins

-(R)-Resolvins (aspirin-triggered): Resolvins are produced from EPA, DPA and DHA by a trans-cellular mechanism, which is illustrated below for those derived from EPA.
+R-Resolvins (aspirin-triggered): Resolvins are produced from EPA, DPA and DHA by a trans-cellular mechanism, which is illustrated below for those derived from EPA.
 Biosynthesis of the 18R (illustrated) and 18S resolvins of the E series (name derived from EPA) has elements in common with the synthesis of the epi‑lipoxins, leukotrienes and of course the protectins.

 Biosynthesis of the 18R-resolvins